jpoindexter/clarity/docs/README.md

 ## README.md
 ### High-Level Project Summary
-Clarity Reports is an AI-driven financial intelligence platform that detects media manipulation, ranks news credibility, and delivers AI-generated market insights and reports.
-Users can access reports via a secure dashboard or API.
+Clarity Reports is an AI-driven intelligence platform that ingests news articles, applies multi-layer extraction and enrichment pipelines, and stores structured summaries for further analysis.
+It detects narrative bias, tags topical clusters, and enables contradiction detection and trend tracking over time.

+Users can access reports through a secure dashboard or via API.
+Each article is summarized, tagged, tone-scored, and persisted to a structured database.
+The ingest system uses a resilient content ladder (newspaper3k, trafilatura, bs4, RSS fallback) and AI processing stack (Mistral, LLaMA3, DeepSeek) to ensure signal from even blocked or paywalled sources.

 ## project_overview.md
 ### Business Plan, Revenue Model & Execution Roadmap